HL7/davinci-ecdx/input/pagecontent/index.md

  - Exchanging clinical data between referring providers

 In the context of this guide, "clinical data" means *any* information a provider holds in a patient's health record.
-The format of the data exchanged is not limited to FHIR resources but includes C-CDA documents, PDFs, text files, and other types of data.  <span class="bg-success" markdown="1">In addition to requesting FHIR resources, there can</span><!-- new-content --> Implementers can request clinical records of care such as CCD Documents or [C-CDA on FHIR Documents], or clinical data sets represented by a FHIR [Bundle], <span class= "bg-success" markdown= "1">a FHIR QuestionnaireResponse, or other types of FHIR resources.</span><!-- new-content -->
+The format of the data exchanged is not limited to FHIR resources but includes C-CDA documents, PDFs, text files, and other types of data.
+In addition to requesting FHIR resources, there can Implementers can request clinical records of care such as CCD Documents or [C-CDA on FHIR Documents], or clinical data sets represented by a FHIR [Bundle], a FHIR QuestionnaireResponse, or other types of FHIR resources.

 By using the FHIR standard and implementing this guide, payers can be explicit about the data they are requesting instead of general requests, which avoids sending more information than necessary.
 As a result, the anticipated benefit of using FHIR is a more efficient and effective exchange of health record information in several areas, such as claims management, care coordination, risk adjustment, and quality reporting.